oobecomau/desktop.gov.au/docs/blueprint/office-365.md

 Decision Point | Design Decision | Justification
 --- | --- | ---
-Authoritative DNS MX Record | `<Mail Gateway>` | This is the ingress point for the mail for the Agency, the mx records will point to the Agency gateway.
+Authoritative DNS MX Record | `<Mail Gateway>` | This is the ingress point for the mail for the organisation, the mx records will point to the organisation gateway.
-Mail Exchanger/s | `<Mail Gateway>` | This is the ingress point for the mail for the Agency, the mx records will point to the Agency gateway.
+Mail Exchanger/s | `<Mail Gateway>` | This is the ingress point for the mail for the organisation, the mx records will point to the organisation gateway.

 Mail Exchange Records Design Decisions for hybrid implementations.

 Decision Point | Design Decision | Justification
 --- | --- | ---
-Authoritative DNS MX Record | Configured | If the agency hosts mail for more than one domain a MX record for each is required.
+Authoritative DNS MX Record | Configured | If the organisation hosts mail for more than one domain a MX record for each is required.
 These records are listed.
-Mail Exchanger/s | Configured | If the Agency requires its on-premises mail gateways to continue to be used, the Virtual IP (VIP) of the gateways is used.
+Mail Exchanger/s | Configured | If the organisation requires its on-premises mail gateways to continue to be used, the Virtual IP (VIP) of the gateways is used.

 ### Mail connectors

 Mail connectors use TLS to secure communication and can customise the way mail flows into and out of the organisation.

 Generally mail connectors are required.
-An exception may be where an agency does not use a mail gateway and relies on Exchange Online Protection.
+An exception may be where an organisation does not use a mail gateway and relies on Exchange Online Protection.

 When the organisation intends to operate at the PROTECTED level, the blueprint assumes that all agencies are implementing the configuration with a Mail Gateway and as such, provides detailed configurations on implementing mail connectors via the relevant gateway.